theavuthnhel/filament-infinite-scroll/README.md

 ## License

-Published under the MIT License.
+Published under the Apache-2.0 License.
 See the `LICENSE` file for details.

 &copy; 2025 **Fibtegis Software Project